Dr. Rena M. Heinrich

 I have taught in the departments of Theater and Dance and Asian American Studies at UCSB and in the MFA program in Television, Film, and Theatre at California State University, Los Angeles (CSULA).

 My former graduate students include: Ashley DeMoville, Ed.D.
 (USC); Jeffrey Brem, M.A.
 (CSULA); and Marie-Françoise Theodore, M.F.A.
 (CSULA).
-Many of my undergraduate students like Eileen Chung (University of Pittsburgh and Texas Woman's University), Isabella Penagos (USC), Jessica O'Connor ( University of Arizona James E. Rogers College of Law ), and Grace Sallee (Pace University) are currently pursuing graduate degrees.
+Many of my undergraduate students like Eileen Chung (University of Pittsburgh and Texas Woman's University), Isabella Penagos (USC), Jessica O'Connor ( University of Arizona James E. Rogers College of Law ), Grace Sallee (Pace University), and Julie Tran (USC) are currently pursuing graduate degrees.

 As a director at USC, you might see me directing graduate and undergraduate students in our season of theater practicums.
-I serve as the faculty liaison for Sobremesa Productions and ART/emis, an intersectional creative community.
+I am the 2023 recipient of the Bill White Faculty Recognition Award and serve as the faculty liaison for Sobremesa Productions and ART/emis, an intersectional creative community.

 Above: Black Sky by Amanda L. Andrei, Massman Theatre, USC, 2019.